Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Greek letter elements

-Now it remains to analyze elements in \textbf{Family III}.
-The precise computation of elements in the family is out of the reach of current technology in general.
+Thus we have proved the following result: \begin{prop} Elements in Family II contribute to $H_c^{h^2}(\G_h; \pi_t(E_h)/J)$ via Gross-Hopkins duality \Cref{prop:Hh2_reduction} and the change-of-rings \Cref{thm:CoR} only when $t$ satisfies \eqref{eqn:t_bound_baird}, where $v_h^{p^N}$ is invariant modulo $J$. \end{prop} \begin{cor} Elements in Family II do not contribute to $H_c^{h^2}(\G_h; \pi_0(E_h)/p)$ or $H_c^{h^2}(\G_h; \pi_{2p-2}(E_h)/p)$. \end{cor} \begin{proof} This is because the residue class of $t=0$ or $2p-2$ never falls into the bounds in \eqref{eqn:t_bound_baird}. \end{proof} Now it remains to analyze elements in \textbf{Family III}.
 When $h=2$, this was computed by Miller-Ravenel-Wilson in \cite{MRW}.
-In the next subsection, we will study the implications of the their computations.
-Nevertheless, we can get some general bounds for the $d_i$'s that wound imply the RHVC and vanishing of $\kappa_h$ when $2p-1=h^2$. \begin{prop} ~ \begin{enumerate} \item Elements in Family III do not contribute through Gross-Hopkins duality and the change-of-rings theorem to $H_c^{h^2}(\G_h;\pi_0(E_h)/p)$ if for all invariant ideals of the form $J=(p,v_1^{d_1},\cdots, v_{h-1}^{d_{h-1}},y^s_{h,N})$, we have
+In the next subsection, we will study the implications of their computations.
+Nevertheless, we can get some general bounds for the $d_i$'s that would imply the RHVC and vanishing of $\kappa_h$ when $2p-1=h^2$. \begin{prop} ~ \begin{enumerate} \item Elements in Family III do not contribute through Gross-Hopkins duality and the change-of-rings theorem to $H_c^{h^2}(\G_h;\pi_0(E_h)/p)$ if for all invariant ideals of the form $J=(p,v_1^{d_1},\cdots, v_{h-1}^{d_{h-1}},y^s_{h,N})$, we have

 \item Similarly, these elements do not contribute through Gross-Hopkins duality and the change-of-rings theorem to $H_c^{h^2}(\G_h;\pi_{2p-2}(E_h)/p)$ if for all invariant ideals of the form $(p,v_1^{d_1},\cdots, v_{h-1}^{d_{h-1}},y^s_{h,N})$, we have